kabirtomer/studyportal/README.md

 ANYONE WHO WORKS ON THIS MAKE SURE YOU INSTALL THE REQUIREMENTS USING:- pip install -r requirements.txt

+Before making ANY CHANGE in the REPO:
+**Make sure to commit changes from the vm and then make any changes.
+And after making any changes on your local machine, please commit the changes and pull them in the vm.**

 superuser credentials
 both username and password same as **youshouldknow**